Johnfavour20/CS-Department-Complaint-Hub-Login/readme.md

 ## About The Project

 In any academic institution, timely and effective communication is key to student satisfaction and operational excellence.
-The **CS Department Complaint Hub** addresses the common challenge of managing student grievances, which can often be lost in emails, paperwork, or informal channels.
+The **STUDENT'S COMPLAINTS MANAGEMENT SYSTEM** addresses the common challenge of managing student grievances, which can often be lost in emails, paperwork, or informal channels.

 This application provides a centralized, digital platform where students can formally submit complaints regarding academics, facilities, administration, and more.
 Each submission is tracked with a unique ID, and its lifecycle is visible to both the student and the administration, ensuring transparency and accountability.